-In an effort to grant easy access to the phenomenal off roading trails in Farmington, City Ordinance 2016-1286 was adopted in 2016 authorizing some off-highway recreational vehicles to be operated on city streets.
+In an effort to grant easy access to the phenomenal off roading and rock crawling trails in Farmington, City Ordinance 2016-1286 was adopted in 2016 authorizing some off-highway recreational vehicles to be operated on city streets.
 The ordinance permits side by side off road recreation vehicles (with a steering wheel, roll cage, and seat belts) on most streets in Farmington.
 ROVs are not permitted on Highways, this includes Main Street, Broadway and La Plata Highway.
 At this time, ATVs are not permitted.
 Maximum speed allowed for an ROV is 45 MPH, or the posted speed, whichever is lower.

 To make your ROV street legal, owners must be a licensed driver in good standing and insure and register their ROV.
 Drivers under the age of 18 must wear a DOT approved helmet and eye protection.
 ROVs must be equipped with: illuminated speedometer, horn, muffler, headlights, break-lights, blinkers, side mirrors.
 Contact the Farmington CVB for a list of dealers that sell ROV equipment kits, 505-326-7602.

 Pinon Hills Blvd. and Glade Road, Farmington, NM

 Chokecherry Canyon, part of the Glade Run Recreation Area, is well known as an amazing off-roading experience.
 From rock crawling to off-road trails and wash runs, this high desert playground exceeds expectations!

 Highway 371, Farmington, NM

 Over 800 acres of fun is waiting for off-road enthusiasts at the Dunes Vehicle Recreation Area.
 Located just 1.5 miles south of Farmington, this OHV area has been created by 40+ years of off-road vehicle use.